Probate Q&A Series

 1. Identify the Type of Challenge

 Common challenges include caveats to will probate, objections to inventory or accounting, and petitions to remove the personal representative.
-For instance, filing a caveat triggers a pause on will probate under N.C.
+For instance, filing a caveat does not itself stay administration of an estate, but the clerk may issue an order affecting the personal representative’s authority under N.C.
 Gen. Stat. § 28A-8-1.

 2. File a Timely Response